ajorquera/mixerjs/README.md

      or disk storage.
 The first attempt to retrieve the file will go through nginx and it will be proxied to mixerJS.
      Subsequent attempts will be serve by nginx's cache.

+     + ####Library Fallback

+      Some libraries doesn't follow the correct pattern when setting up their bower.json, as a consequence mixerjs has problems to find the corresponding library file. `libraryFallback.json` is a json file that solves this issue, setting the correct properties for each library.

+      ```JSON
+      {
+          "jquery-easing-original": {
+              "default": {
+                  "path":"jquery.easing.js"
+              },

+              "1.3.2": {
+                  "path":"jquery.easing.js"
+              }
+          }
+      }
+      ```

-* ##Testing TODO
+* ##Testing

-     MixerJS have some test you can run by using mocha.
+     MixerJS have some test you can run by using [mocha](http://mochajs.org/).
 To run the tests, go to the terminal and do:

+     `mocha tests`

 * ##Demo
      We have set up a small server using the domain name `jort.ch`, so you can check it online.
 Some uses are: